-- (i) \$150,000 (GST inclusive) for Goods and Services; or - (ii) \$200,000 (GST inclusive) for Works must be undertaken by a compliant public Expression of Interest or Tender Process or with another process compliant with The Act.
+- (i) \$150,000 (GST inclusive) for Goods and Services; or - (ii) \$200,000 (GST inclusive) for Works must be undertaken through a compliant public Expression of Interest, Tender Process or with other processes compliant with The Act.

 Section 186(5) of The Act covers exemptions to public Tender requirements.
 Procurement undertaken under these exemptions must be approved beforehand by Strategic Procurement.